pourya90091/Twitter-Scraper/README.md

 **The Twitter Scraper project has minimal development and is very simple.
 It's light (to use resource).**

+**You can use the Core of this project in your projects as a tool for scraping.**

 ## Setup and Run

 ### Clone